DiceSwordplay/Shadow-Surfer/README.md

 # Movies and More
-### NOT FOR MOBILE

 This is a downloable platform, to keep it unblocked.
+All of the movies are older movies, hosted by Internet Archive.

 ### How to download